Schwartz Injury Law

 Nursing homes are responsible for maintaining a safe and healthy environment for their residents.
 Of course, this includes implementing proper hygiene practices, such as conducting regular cleanliness inspections.
 When a facility fails to uphold these standards, it can result in the spread of infections like MRSA.

-What Are Signs of Neglect Related to MRSA?
+What Are the Signs of Neglect Related to MRSA in a Nursing Home?

 If a nursing home has inadequate infection control protocols, residents may show signs of neglect.
 This can include: